wilsjame/weblog/docs/source/sitesetup.rst

    $ vi sitesetup.rst
    $ vi index.rst

-In this index.rst, sitesetup will come after the binarysearch entry in the html.
+Given this index.rst snippet, sitesetup will appear after the binarysearch entry in the build html.

 .. code-block:: rst
    :emphasize-lines: 6